 Cybersecurity Course Samples

-Introduces students to the fields of cybersecurity and cyber crime.
-Covers issues associated with different types of threats, attacks, and the methods employed against these threats and attacks.
-Practical cryptography, securities of operating systems, computer networks, applications and other types of computer systems will also be introduced.
-This course also covers cysersecurity policies, analysis procedures, risk assessments, and implementation of security policies.
-Prerequisite or co-requisite: MTH 115
+Introduces students to the fields of cyber crime and security.
+Covers issues associated with different types of threats, attacks, and methods employed against these threats and attacks.
+Practical cryptography, securities of operating systems, computer networks, database systems, and other types of computer systems will also be introduced.
+Pre- or co-requisite: MTH 115.
+SP

 Operating System Security and Administration

 Covers operating system security and administration with an emphasis on operating system installation, configuration, administration, and security.
 Topics include operating system setup, user account control, file system protection, activity logging, system call auditing, address space management, and intrusion detections.
-Prerequisites: CIS 120, CIS 125 and CIS 225.
+Prerequisites: CIS 120, CIS 125 and CIS 161.
 CIS 355 is a pre- or co-requisite.
+SP (Even)

 Web Development Security

 Covers web development security with an emphasis on the fundamental principles of security in web applications.
 Topics include web browser security, server-side web application security and web database security.
-Prerequisites: CIS 120 and CIS 125.
-CIS 225 is a pre- or co-requisite.
+Prerequisites: CIS 120, CIS 125 and CIS 215.
+FA (Even)

-Fontbonne University cybersecurity majors have recently interned at several local companies/agencies, including Emerson Electric, Express Scripts, MasterCard, World Wide Technology, Hussman Refrigeration, Clayton Police Department, St. Louis County Police Department, St. Louis City Police Department, and the FBI.
+Fontbonne University cybersecurity majors have recently interned at several local companies/agencies including: Datix Inc., Edward Jones, Emerson Electric, Energizer Holdings, Express Scripts, MasterCard, Midwest Cyber Center, Homeland Security, Hussman Refrigeration, Sensient Technologies, Techguard Security, US Bank, World Wide Technology, Clayton Police Department, St. Louis County Police Department, and the FBI.

 Cybersecurity Career Opportunities